friej715/baleet/README.md

 see the `true` at the end of that line? that means that baleet assumes you want to delete most of your shit--all the boxes will be checked by default. this is my misanthropic default. you can change that to `false` if you want to cherry pick a little more.

 i think that's it? let's set our twitter archives on fire is basically what i am saying.

+# faq

+* when will it not look like garbage?
+	* when you submit a pull request doing all that work for me friendo